-BE IT RESOLVED BY THE LEGISLATURE OF THE COUNTY OF MONROE, as follows:

-- Section 1.
-The County Executive, or her designee, is hereby authorized to execute intermunicipal agreements, and any amendments thereto, with each municipality listed in Attachment A, for Rochester-Monroe County Youth Bureau Programs related to the currently approved Child and Family Services Plan, in a total amount not to exceed \$191,159, for the period of January 1, 2018 through December 31, 2018. - Section 2.
-The County Executive, or her designee, is hereby authorized to execute any applications, contracts, agreements and amendments thereto, with New York State and/or the municipalities listed in Attachment A to increase or decrease the agreement amount and to extend the length of the agreements(s) in order to maximize state reimbursements for these purposes. - Section 3.
-Funding for these agreements is included in the 2018 operating budget of the Department of Human Services, Monroe County Youth Bureau, general fund 9001, funds center 5603010000, Youth Contracts. - Section 4.
-The County Executive is hereby authorized to appropriate any subsequent years of the grant award in accordance with the grant terms, to reappropriate any unencumbered balances during the grant period according to the grantor requirements, and to make any necessary funding modifications within the grant guidelines to meet contractual commitments. - Section 5.
-Should funding of this program be modified or terminated for any reason, the County Executive is hereby authorized to terminate or modify the program and where applicable, to terminate or abolish some or all positions funded under such program.
-Any termination or abolishment of positions shall be in accordance with the New York State Civil Service Law, and when applicable, the terms of any labor agreement affecting such positions. - Section 6.
-This resolution shall take effect in accordance with Section C2-7 of the Monroe County Charter.

-Intergovernmental Relations Committee; November 28, 2017 - CV: 5-0 Human Services Committee; November 28, 2017 - CV: 9-0 Ways and Means Committee; December 7, 2017 - CV: 11-0 File No. 17-0325
+By Legislators Ancello, Taylor and Delehanty Intro.
+No RESOLUTION NO OF 2021 AUTHORIZING INTERMUNICIPAL AGREEMENTS WITH MUNICIPALITIES FOI ROCHESTER-MONROE COUNTY YOUTH BUREAU PROGRAMS IN 2021 BE IT RESOLVED BY THE LEGISLATURE OF THE COUNTY OF MONROE, as follows: Section 1.
+The County Executive, or his designee, is hereby authorized to execute intermunicipal agreements, and any amendments thereto, with each municipality listed in Attachment A for Rochester-Monro County Youth Bureau Programs related to the currently approved Child and Family Services Plan in a total amount not to exceed \$184,056 for the period of January 1, 2021 through December 31, 2021.
+Section 2.
+The County Executive, or his designee, is hereby authorized to execute any applications, contracts, agreements and amendments thereto, with New York State and/or the municipalities isted in Attachment A to increase or decrease the agreement amount and to extend the length of the agreement(s) in order to maximize state reimbursements for these purposes.
+Section 3.
+Funding for these agreements is included in the 2021 operating budget of the Department of Human Services, Monroe County Youth Bureau, general fund 9001, funds center 5603010000 Youth Contracts.
+Section 4.
+The County Executive is hereby authorized to appropriate any subsequent years of the grant award in accordance with the grant terms, to reappropriate any unencumbered balances during the grant period according to the grantor requirements, and to make any necessary funding modifications within the grant guidelines to meet contractual commitments.
+Section 5.
+Should funding of this program be modified or terminated for any reason, the County Executive is hereby authorized to terminate or modify the program and where applicable, to terminate or bolish some or all positions funded under such program.
+Any termination or abolishment of positions shall be in accordance with the New York State Civil Service Law, and when applicable, the terms of any labor greement affecting such positions.
+Section 6.
+This resolution shall take effect in accordance with Section C2-7 of the Monroe County Charter. ntergovernmental Relations Committee; September 28, 2021 - CV: 4-0 Human Services Committee; September 28, 2021 - CV: 8-0 Vays and Means Committee; September 28, 2021 - CV: 10-0 File No. 21-0355 ADOPTION: Date: Vote: ACTION BY THE COUNTY EXECUTIVE APPROVED: VETOED: